hbk91/JHU_Coursera_Course10_Project/Swiftkey_dataset_EDA.md

 This is a milestone report for the 'Data Science Capstone' course offered by John Hopkins University through Coursera.
 The goal of the project is to build a Predictive Text Model App.

 As a first step in building the App, we need to source a Natural Language dataset.
-The dataset have been provided to us by the course itself, which in turn has sourced the dataset from SwiftKey.
+The datasets have been provided by the course itself, which in turn has sourced the dataset from SwiftKey.
 In this report we have conducted Exploratory Data Analysis (EDA) of the dataset.
 The dataset comprises of data from three sources viz. blogs, news and twitter in four different languages viz.
 English, German, Finnish and Russian.
 We will use the English dataset for building our App.
 <br />

 ### 2. Load Libraries: